23lupe21/GEO242_Final_Project_Lupita/README.md

 This was something for the bibliography, the bibliogrpahy style

 #### main.tex
-This is the tex file for my report
+This is the tex file for my report.
+This was done using Overleaf

 #### papers.bib
 This contians the info for the papers for the bibliopgraphy